Acrimony with Russian air cargo customer doesn’t threaten Boeing’s dominance in freighter market

 In response, Boeing asserts that Volga “literally walked away from two purchase agreements with Boeing back in January and February of this year ― one for 747-8Fs and the other for 777Fs.”

 Boeing said that after Volga on Jan.
-17 sent a letter stating it couldn’t secure financing for the 747-8 freighter and was “compelled to rescind the entire purchase agreement,” Boeing re-marketed the aircraft and in April finalized an agreement to resell it.
+17 sent a letter stating it couldn’t secure financing for the 747-8 freighter and was “compelled to rescind the entire purchase agreement,” Boeing remarketed the aircraft and in April finalized an agreement to resell it.

 And with respect to the three 777 freighters, Boeing said that at a meeting in London on Feb.
 11, Volga representative Tatiana Arslanova told Boeing and a leasing company they should “re-market and resell the 777Fs because Volga would not be taking delivery.”